 Director and the Director's roles and responsibilities, including disclosure requirements and best practices relating

 to dealings in securities under applicable laws and regulations.

 All the Directors shall be up for re-nomination and re-election at every annual general meeting of the Trustee-Manager.

 There should be a formal annual assessment of the effectiveness of the Board as a whole and

 its board committees and the contribution by each director to the effectiveness of the Board.

-structure, processes, access to information, corporate strategy, internal controls, risk management and standard of conduct and performance
+to information, corporate strategy, internal controls, risk management and standard of conduct and performance

 In determining whether each Director is able to devote sufficient time to discharge his or her duties, the